turbot/steampipe-mod-kubernetes-insights/dashboards/cronjob/docs/cronjob_detail.md

 This dashboard answers the following questions for each CronJob:

 - How is my CronJob configured?
+- Is the host network access enabled?
-- Is the default namespace used for the CronJob?
+- Is the host PID & IPC sharing enabled?
 - What labels and annotations are applied?